-Although it is uncertain actually when, some people think that this type of weaving came from the South because of its very particular floral designs.
-What is certain, however, is that the cloth was being produced in the 15th century because records show that gifts of this figured cloth were sent to Korea.
+Although it is uncertain exactly when, this type of weaving is thought to have come from southern Japan, because of its very particular floral designs.
+What is certain, however, is that the cloth was being produced in the 15th century, as records show that gifts of this figured cloth were sent to Korea.
 There are also records of the cloth being presented to the King of Ryukyu from Java.

 How to make